Current Lab Members (in order of appearance):

 Daniel Russo (NHS, Health Care Management and Policy ’17)

 Danny worked on understanding the role of DmBlm in repairing simple DSBs and then started his own project looking at the role of DmDNA2 in homologous recombination repair.
-He will be attending medical school in the fall (M ’21).
+He is attending medical school at Hofstra in the fall (M ’21).